By using this site, you agree to the Privacy Policy and Terms of Use.

 Wagg: the cheapest decent option

-Wagg is about as cheap as dry dog food gets while still being genuinely acceptable.
-Their Complete Dry Dog Food regularly comes in at £0.60-0.80 per kilogram, which is hard to beat.
-A 12kg bag often costs under £10 on Amazon UK.
+Wagg comes as close to cheap as dry dog food can get, and still remains genuinely acceptable.
+Their Complete Dry Dog Food regularly retails for around £0.60-£0.80 per kilogram, which is hard to beat.
+A 12kg bag is often found on Amazon UK for less than £10.

-The ingredient list is less impressive than Harringtons or Skinners.
-Meat and animal derivatives appear first, which means you don’t know exactly what protein source you’re getting.
-Cereals (wheat and maize) make up a significant portion.
-But there’s no added sugar, no artificial colours, and the food meets FEDIAF complete nutrition standards.
+The ingredient list isn’t as impressive as Harringtons or Skinners.
+Meat and animal derivatives come first, which means you don’t know exactly what the protein source is.
+Cereals, such as wheat and maize, are also a significant portion.
+However, there’s no added sugar, no artificial colours, and the food meets FEDIAF complete nutrition standards.

-Wagg is PFMA member and manufactures in the UK.
+Wagg is a PFMA member and manufactures in the UK.
 Their food is widely available in supermarkets, pet shops, and online.
-If your budget is tight and your dog has no specific health issues or sensitivities, Wagg does the job.
-It won’t win any awards for ingredient quality, but your dog will be fed.
+If you’re on a tight budget and your dog doesn’t have any specific health issues or sensitivities, Wagg will do the trick.
+It won’t win any awards for ingredient quality, but it will be your dog’s go-to feed.

-I’d rank it behind Harringtons and Skinners in terms of quality.
-But if you’re choosing between Wagg and the supermarket’s cheapest own-brand, Wagg wins every time.
+In terms of quality, I would rank it after Harringtons and Skinners.
+But if you’re choosing between Wagg and the cheaper supermarket own-brand, Wagg is always the better choice.

 Typical price: £8-12 for a 12kg bag (£0.67-1.00/kg).